 You only have to provide basic contact details and details of your employer at this stage of the process, not details of your claim/s.
 It is important that you identify the correct employer and get their details correct.

-The ACAS Early Conciliation officer will then call you to confirm the details you have given and to discuss your claim in detail.
-If you agree, ACAS will then attempt to make contact with your employer to see if a settlement can be agreed at this stage.
+The Acas Early Conciliation officer will then call you (or us if you instruct us) to confirm the details you have given and to discuss your claim in detail.
+If you agree, Acas will then attempt to make contact with your employer to see if a settlement can be agreed at this stage.
 Their aim is to see if a solution can be reached to avoid the need to go to Employment Tribunal.

-If it is clear that no settlement will be agreed and neither you nor your employer will engage in negotiations then the conciliation period can finish earlier.
+If it is clear that no settlement will be agreed and neither you nor your employer will engage in negotiations then the conciliation period can be ended early at your request.

-If no agreement is reached then ACAS will issue an Early Conciliation certificate.
-If you wished to pursue your case the next step would be for you to issue a Tribunal claim within the relevant timescales.
+If no agreement is reached then Acas will issue an Early Conciliation certificate.
+If you wish to pursue your case the next step would be for you to issue a Tribunal claim within the relevant timescales or we can do so on your behalf.

-You do not need a solicitor to represent you during the ACAS Early Conciliation process, however due to the complicated legal rules surrounding ACAS Early Conciliation you may decide you require the expertise of a solicitor to assist you in this difficult process.
-We will be able to protect your position and to advise you on the merits of your claim as well as your settlement options.
+You do not need a solicitor to represent you during the Acas Early Conciliation process, however due to the complicated legal rules surrounding Acas Early Conciliation, and limitation dates that apply in discrimination cases, you may decide you require the expertise of a solicitor to assist you in this process.
+We will be able to protect your legal position and to advise you on the merits of your claim as well as your settlement options.

-We offer a fixed fee service of £500+VAT to represent you in ACAS Early Conciliation and this applies regardless of the amount of work we do on your behalf during the Early Conciliation process.
+We offer a fixed fee service of £500+VAT to represent you in Acas Early Conciliation on your behalf during the Early Conciliation process.
+The process typically takes around 3-4 hours of our time over the conciliation period.

-If you decide to allow us to represent you during ACAS Early Conciliation we would complete a detailed document outlining all of your losses so that you are aware of whether or not to accept a proposed settlement amount.
+If you decide to instruct us to represent you during Acas Early Conciliation we would complete a detailed document outlining all of your losses so that you are aware of whether or not to accept a proposed settlement amount.

-The usual time limit for Employment Tribunal claims is three months from the end of your employment or act of discrimination.
-Time spent in ACAS Early Conciliation usually stops the clock and means that you have more time to issue your claim.
+The usual time limit for Employment Tribunal claims is three months from the end of your employment or last act of discrimination.
+Time spent in Acas Early Conciliation usually stops the clock and means that you have more time to issue your claim.

 The rules relating to how the extension of time operate are complicated especially where you have more than one type of claim or more than one potential employer.
 You should therefore seek legal advice on this.

-If you miss the Tribunal time limit then you are very likely to lose your right to pursue a Tribunal claim.
+If you miss the Tribunal time limit then you are very likely to lose your right to pursue a Tribunal claim unless special circumstances apply.